 - Chekhov's Gunman: Mentioned in passing in Proven Guilty as one of the bidders in Madrigal Raith's auction of one Harry Dresden, slightly used.

 - Disproportionate Retribution: The entire plot of Changes happens because Ebeneezer killed Paolo.
 She'll kill Harry's daughter, her parents, their siblings, their parents and siblings, etc. All over killing a guy she personally hated and spent centuries messing with.

-- Kill It with Water: Uses it defensively to counter Harry's Fuego spells,and serve as a scalding smokescreen, naturally this backfires when Harry switches elements
+- Kill It with Water: Uses it defensively to counter Harry's Fuego spells and serve as a scalding smokescreen; however, she has absolutely no tactical flexibility, and this backfires horribly when Harry switches elements.

 - Master of the Mixed Message: Oh yes.
 Arianna's entire marriage to Paolo was for the sole purpose of punishing Paolo through the use of mixed messages for what the conquistadors did to the people of South America.